-The results demonstrate that both the personality factors and the Risk Type Compass® scales have strong internal consistency, with all values significantly greater than the widely accepted benchmark of .70 (Nunnally & Bernstein, 1994).
+The results demonstrate that both the personality factors and the Risk Type CompassTM scales have strong internal consistency, with all values significantly greater than the widely accepted benchmark of .70 (Nunnally & Bernstein, 1994).
 This reinforces the view that each of the four factors are indeed generating measurements consistently across the various contributing item themes, and that the two bi-polar scales constructed from these factors also provide highly reliable measurements.
+Our multiple analyses also identified no notable drop in internal reliability coefficients between the males and females, with all values remaining comfortably above the 0.7 threshold.

-The benefit of collating internal reliability coefficients for the Calm:Emotional and Daring:Measured scales is that it can enable us to determine the standard error of measurement values for each scale.
-Table 5.2. presents the findings of the analysis for the Calm:Emotional scale (which is scored out of 200) and the Daring:Measured scale (which is scored out of 160).
+The benefit of collating internal reliability coefficients for the Emotional:Calm and Daring:Measured scales is that it can enable us to determine the standard error of measurement values for each scale.
+Table 5.2. presents the findings of the analysis for the Emotional:Calm scale (which is scored out of 200) and the Daring:Measured scale (which is scored out of 160).